BlogDraw/BlogDraw/CONTRIBUTING.md

 - Use ‘camelCase’ for directory names, or (ideally) keep them to one lower-case word.
 - Use 'underscored_lower_case' for file names.
-- PHP file names must end with ".php", CSS - ".css", HTML - ".html", Markdown - ".md", and JavaScript - ".js".
+- PHP file names must end with ".php", CSS - ".css", HTML - ".html", Markdown - ".md", JSON - ".json", and JavaScript - ".js".

 ### Code Style